Loading...

 Stay Hydrated

-Drink water before your meal.
-Staying hydrated can help in managing blood sugar levels.
+Drink water with your meal.
+Sometimes, mild dehydration can affect blood sugar regulation.

 Exercise Post-Meal